Protofall/Crayon-Game-Framework/Crayon/README.md

 Notes:

 	+ crayon_x field is a hint to do something with the file/dir in preprocessing
-	+ The crayon_anim found in crayon_packer_sheet dirs contains "height width number_of_sprites" and is used to help make the final txt for that dir
+	+ The crayon_anim found in crayon_packer_sheet dirs contains "frame_width frame_height number_of_sprites" and is used to help make the final txt for that dir.
+It also assumes each frame has the same width and height and all the frames are tightly packed in an 2D representation of a 1D array-like grid
 	+ A dir with the crayon_packer_sheet field may only contain n png's and n or less crayon_anim's (Each crayon_anim has a png of the same name, but if a png doesn't have a corresponding crayon_anim then its assumed the png is a single frame/just a sprite).
 Any other files and directories will be ignored
 	+ files that aren't involved in preprocessing (Except gziped ones) are hardlinked
 	+ crayon_img means "Make this into a romdisk"
 	+ crayon_gz means "GZ compress this file/romdisk", can be combined with crayon_img
+	+ **TODO** Make crayon_ignore so the bash script doesn't explore those directories
+	+ **TODO** Make crayon_PAL4BPP and crayon_8BPP to generate only the palette file everything in the dir (Think more how exactly this will work to make it intuitive so it can be used for easily swappable palettes)

 ### Code Structure

 First some definitions:

-+ A spritesheet (SS): Contains 1 to many animations
++ A spritesheet (SS): Contains 1 or more animations
-+ An animation: Contains 1 to many sprites/frames
++ An animation: Contains 1 or more sprites/frames
-+ A sprite is the individual textures that you see when playing the game
++ A sprite is the individual sub-textures/UV-coords-of-texture that you see when playing the game

-Ofc we have the basics, romdisk un/mount, setup_palette, all the draw/render functions for each format, load_texture(DTEX \*, DPAL \*) (Nothing is passed in for the DPAL pointer if its not paletted).
+Ofc we have the basics, romdisk un/mount, setup_palette, all the draw functions for each format, load_texture(DTEX \*, DPAL \*) (Nothing is passed in for the DPAL pointer if its not paletted).
 Each texture it can load must be in the .dtex or .dtex.pal formats to work with the load texture functions.

-Each .dtex is actually a SS that contains 1 to many animations.
-So here's my proposed structs for storing the SS info
+Each .dtex is actually a SS that contains 1 or more animations.
+So here's my proposed structs for storing the SS info **NOTE TO SELF** This has probably changed a bit, update it later

 ```c
 ss{